 This full biography of the Polish-born Australian artist comes in a 30 x 30 cm hardcover with dust jacket (details below).
 It amounts to 160 pages in full colour, with 187 photographs and illustrations, including 55 full-page colour plates.
-A revised and updated paperback edition – ISBN 9780992434892 (paperback) – is being produced early in 2019 (28 x 28 cm).
-It will be available from Royal SA Society of Arts during exhibition and office hours and from the publisher
+A revised and updated paperback edition – ISBN 9780992434892 (paperback) – was produced early in 2019 (28 x 28 cm).
+It will be available from Royal SA Society of Arts during exhibition and office hours and from the publisher.

 This book is a companion volume in the biography of Wladyslaw Dutkiewicz – painter, sculptor, writer, actor, stage designer and theatre director.
 It complements A Matter of Mind: An Introduction to the Art of Wladyslaw Dutkiewicz (1918-1999), published by Moon Arrow Press in 2006.